 Business partners Beau Barnett and Nick Strong are taking Virtual Reality (VR) beyond the realm of immersive gaming into the aged and health care industries and, as with many business ideas, it all stemmed from a personal experience.
-The result is one which brightens up the days of many patients – which is to be expected when you could be flying over the Alps in a hot air balloon one moment and exploring the planets of the solar system the next.
+Collaborating with Intel to ensure they had the right technology to handle the demands of VR resulted in an experience that brightens up the days of many patients.

 “My grandfather was in a hospice and we got to talking about his time growing up in England in Manchester.
 I thought it would be great if he could visit one last time, so I set about making this happen,” says Barnett.

 Sadly, Beau’s grandfather passed away before he had completed his ambitious VR project, but the work prompted the kernel of an idea.
 “I thought he would have really liked it and that in turn, other people in the same situation would too.”